 Nanotechnology develops the principles of construction of smaller and smaller data bases of more and more capacity.
 They are used e.g. in the windows with solar cells, materials for production of ultra light engines and elements of the body in the car industry or artificial joints, which due to the limited nanosurface will be better tolerated by the human organism.
 According to rough estimates, there is more or less the same number of enterprises connected with nanotechnology in the USA and Europe, with approximately a half of such companies in Europe based in Germany.
 In the varied field of biotechnology over 600 German enterprises operate successfully, dealing mostly with the elaboration of new methods and procedures in the field of biomedical technologies, examinations of biomaterials and with the food industry (with regard to combating pests), and with innovative research in the chemical and pharmaceutical industry.
-The total share of German high-quality technology in the USA.
+The total share of German high-quality technology in the world trade constitutes 10.6%.
+It gives Germany the second place in this field, after the USA.
 In order to further strengthen this position, the federal government was going to invest 6 billion euros by 2010 in nano- and biotechnology and also in information technology.